 Real estate has proven to be a great investment for many investors.
 But realize that you can’t rely on delegating all responsibilities to a manager and there will need to be some involvement on your part.
 It will take some work, but you can learn and get up to speed quickly.

 The opinions voiced in this article are for general information purposes only.
-They are not intended to provide specific advice or recommendations for any individual, and do not constitute an endorsement by NPC.
+They are not intended to provide specific advice or recommendations for any individual, and do not constitute an endorsement by Sagepoint.
 Please remember that investment decisions should be based on an individual’s goals, time horizon and tolerance for risk.